notofonts/devanagari/fontbakery/notofonts-NotoSerifDevanagari-googlefonts-report.md

 subset declarations to METADATA.pb, or by editing the glyphset definitions.</p>
 <ul>
-<li>U+02C7 CARON: try adding one of: yi, tifinagh, canadian-aboriginal</li>
+<li>U+02C7 CARON: try adding one of: canadian-aboriginal, yi, tifinagh</li>
 <li>U+02C9 MODIFIER LETTER MACRON: not included in any glyphset definition</li>
-<li>U+02D8 BREVE: try adding one of: yi, canadian-aboriginal</li>
+<li>U+02D8 BREVE: try adding one of: canadian-aboriginal, yi</li>
-<li>U+02D9 DOT ABOVE: try adding one of: yi, canadian-aboriginal</li>
+<li>U+02D9 DOT ABOVE: try adding one of: canadian-aboriginal, yi</li>
-<li>U+02DB OGONEK: try adding one of: yi, canadian-aboriginal</li>
+<li>U+02DB OGONEK: try adding one of: canadian-aboriginal, yi</li>
 <li>U+02DD DOUBLE ACUTE ACCENT: not included in any glyphset definition</li>
-<li>U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: math, coptic, tifinagh, cherokee</li>
+<li>U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: coptic, cherokee, tifinagh, math</li>
-<li>U+0306 COMBINING BREVE: try adding one of: tifinagh, old-permic</li>
+<li>U+0306 COMBINING BREVE: try adding one of: old-permic, tifinagh</li>
-<li>U+0307 COMBINING DOT ABOVE: try adding one of: old-permic, tifinagh, math, coptic, tai-le, malayalam, syriac, canadian-aboriginal</li>
+<li>U+0307 COMBINING DOT ABOVE: try adding one of: math, tai-le, old-permic, canadian-aboriginal, syriac, malayalam, coptic, tifinagh</li>
 <li>U+030A COMBINING RING ABOVE: try adding syriac</li>
-<li>U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: osage, cherokee</li>
+<li>U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: cherokee, osage</li>
 <li>U+030C COMBINING CARON: try adding one of: tai-le, cherokee</li>
 <li>U+0326 COMBINING COMMA BELOW: not included in any glyphset definition</li>
 <li>U+0327 COMBINING CEDILLA: not included in any glyphset definition</li>
 <li>U+0328 COMBINING OGONEK: not included in any glyphset definition</li>
-<li>U+2010 HYPHEN: try adding one of: hebrew, arabic, kayah-li, kaithi, coptic, armenian, sora-sompeng, cham, syloti-nagri, lisu, kharoshthi, yi, sundanese</li>
+<li>U+2010 HYPHEN: try adding one of: armenian, sundanese, lisu, arabic, sora-sompeng, kharoshthi, kayah-li, yi, kaithi, cham, hebrew, coptic, syloti-nagri</li>
 </ul>
 <p>Or you can add the above codepoints to one of the subsets supported by the font: <code>devanagari</code>, <code>latin</code>, <code>latin-ext</code></p>
  [code: unreachable-subsetting]